James S. Wadsworth: Legacy

 Weeks after his father-in-law's death, Montgomery Ritchie died of disease contracted in battle.
 Fort Wadsworth in South Dakota was named for him in 1864.
-Fort Wadsworth on Staten Island, one of the defenses of New York Harbor, also is named for the general; it is in the shadow of the Verrazano Narrows Bridge.
+Fort Wadsworth on Staten Island, one of the defenses of New York Harbor, also is named for the general; it is in the shadow of the Verrazzano–Narrows Bridge.
 Wadsworth, Nevada, was also named in his honor.

 He married Mary Craig Wharton on May 11, 1834, in Geneseo, Livingston County, New York.